 After our delicious breakfast, it was time to start a new activity: paddle boarding!
 We went up the river by motorboat so that we could enjoy the way back to the lodge, driven by the current on our paddleboards.
-I had not been on a paddle board in a veryyy long time, but I got used to it super easily.
-It was such a relaxing ride, and we got a chance to get closer to some of the animals we saw on the riverbank.
+I had not been on a paddle board in a veeery long time, but I got used to it super easily.
+It was such a relaxing ride, and we got a chance to get closer to some of the animals we saw on the riverbanks.

 The weather in the Amazon Jungle being quite unpredictable, we were caught in a downpour at the beginning of our paddleboard ride, but honestly, the whole jungle experience wouldn't have been complete without a torrential rain at some point!

 This morning again, we took advantage of the rising sun to explore the river by canoe, discovering more wildlife.
-After another amazing lunch, we had some free time and decided to go on a little adventure by paddle boarding in the area around the lodge, exploring on our own!
+After another amazing lunch, we had some free time and decided to go on a little paddleboarding adventure in the area around the lodge, exploring on our own!
 Well, actually, not totally on our own as we were accompanied by a kid from the local community, eager to talk and share his knowledge with us.
 A future guide in the making!

 Already time to leave this little natural paradise disconnected from reality.
 Before leaving, we did one last activity: climbing to the top of the bird watching tower, situated just a few minutes away from the lodge by canoe.
 One of our last chances to see the birds of the jungle from up close and to get an amazing view from the canopy.

 After saying goodbye to the lodge, we went back on the motorboat and made our way back to the starting point of our journey.
 I tried to print in my mind all these beautiful landscapes before coming back to “normal life”.